yermancinto/SDCND_Traffic_sign_classifier/README.md

 The code for making predictions on my final model is located in the 61st cell of the Ipython notebook.

-For the first image, the model is relatively sure that this is a priority road sign (probability of 0.45),althoug yield road sign is close to the first one...
+For the first image, Priority sign has the higher probability, but still Yield sign has a 36%.
+For the rest of the images the model identifies easly the traffic sign.
+See below detailed predictions:

+1st image:

 | Probability         	|     Prediction	        					|
 |:---------------------:|:---------------------------------------------:|